 Biography

-Jane Campbell Moriarty is the Carol Los Mansmann Chair in Faculty Scholarship and Professor of Law at the Thomas R. Kline School of Law of Duquesne University, where she teaches Evidence, Professional Responsibility, and Expert Evidence.
-She has also taught Law & Neuroscience, Remedies, Employment and Disability Discrimination, and other courses.
+Jane Campbell Moriarty is the Carol Los Mansmann Chair in Faculty Scholarship Emerita and Professor of Law Emerita at the Thomas R. Kline School of Law of Duquesne University, where she continues to teach Evidence and an Expert Evidence simulation.
+She formerly taught Professional Responsibility, Law & Neuroscience, Remedies, Employment and Disability Discrimination, and other courses.
 Her scholarship focuses on scientific evidence, neuroscience and law, and professional responsibility.

 Moriarty has twice received (2022) and (2016) the Dr. John E. and Liz Murray Award for Exemplary Faculty Scholarship.
-During her career, she was named Professor of the Year (Akron Law) and awarded the Excellence in Teaching award (Duquesne Law).
-A contributor to Black's Law Dictionary, Moriarty has been included in Who's Who in America, and has received awards for her scholarship.
+In 2023, she received the inaugural Thomas R. Kline School of Law Faculty Award for Excellence in Teaching in the fields of Evidence and Professional Responsibility.
+During her career, she was named Professor of the Year (Akron Law) and won the Excellence in Teaching award from the student body (Duquesne Law).
+A contributor to Black's Law Dictionary, Moriarty has been included in Who's Who in America and has had an AV Preeminent rating from Martindale Hubbell for more than 25 years.
 She was a visiting professor at both Case Western University School of Law and the University of Pittsburgh School of Law and a Distinguished Visitor at Stetson Law School.

 Moriarty received a B.A. from Boston College, summa cum laude, where she was awarded the Bapst Philosophy Medal and elected to Phi Beta Kappa.
-She graduated, cum laude, from Boston College Law School.
-She served as a law clerk to the Superior Court of Massachusetts and to Ralph J. Cappy, Justice of the Supreme Court of Pennsylvania.
+She graduated, cum laude, from Boston College Law School, serving as the managing editor of the B.C.
+Third World L. Rev. She was a law clerk for the Superior Court of Massachusetts and for the Honorable Ralph J. Cappy, Justice of the Supreme Court of Pennsylvania.
 In 2021, she received her M.A. in Health Care Ethics from Duquesne University.
 In 2010, she attended Neuroscience Bootcamp at the University of Pennsylvania Center for Neuroscience and Society.

 Education